adconk/r-api-on-serverless/README.md

-# Iterative R Machine Learning Models on Serverless APIs
+# R APIs on Serverless

-What API devs and Data Scientists should know about migrating R to Serverless on AWS.
+What Production Data Science practitioners should know about R on Serverless.